tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 I hate alcohol.
 In the past, I might have said yes just to fit in and seem more "friendly," but I had outgrown that stage of immaturity, and now my thoughts revolved solely around Valeria.
 I was savoring every second like a child in a playground.

-Alberto: "Great, I'll order a round."
-While Alberto went to get the drinks, one of the sweetest and endearing moments I remember from a long time happened...
+Alberto: "Great, I'll go order first round" While Alberto went to get the drinks, one of the sweetest and endearing moments I remember from a long time happened...

 Valeria: "I'm so glad we crossed paths.
 How do you feel about the team?"